josephGZC/amazon_sentiment_analysis/README.md

     After: <br>
     `Electronics | Audio Devices ... | Streaming Clients`

-- **Handling Missing Values & Text Standardization:**
+- **Handling Missing and Duplicate Values:**
-  - Managed missing values to ensure data consistency.
-  - Standardized review text preprocessing for sentiment analysis.

-- **Dataset Size Before & After Cleaning:**
+  - Two products entries were removed due to missing rating count.
+  - One product entry was removed due to non-numeric entry under rating.
+  - 128 product entry duplicates were removed.
-  - Initial Rows: 1,462
-  - After Cleaning: 1,334
+  - Initial Rows: 1,462 ; After Cleaning: 1,334
-  - Removed rows with missing values, incorrect entries, and duplicates.

 ## 5. Sentiment Analysis Approach  <a name="sentiment-analysis"></a>
 <a href="#toc">[ back to contents ]</a>